padogrid/geode-1-docker-debezium_kafka/README.md

 ## Building Demo

 We must first build the demo by running the `build_app` command as shown below.
 This command compiles and packages the `PdxSerializable` data (domain) classes found in the source directory `src`.
-It also copies the Geode/GemFire and `geode-addon-core` jar files to the Docker container mounted volume in the `padogrid` directory so that the Geode/GemFire Debezium Kafka connector can include them in its class path.
+It also copies the Geode and `geode-addon-core` jar files to the Docker container mounted volume in the `padogrid` directory so that the Geode Debezium Kafka connector can include them in its class path.

 ```bash
 cd_docker debezium_kafka/bin_sh